 - Sandpaper Mirka 6” Abralon Foam Grip Mesh Abrasive Disc

 Step 1: Wet Sanding

 Move the polisher back and forth in a consistent, smooth pattern, similar to if you were mowing a lawn.
 Be sure to apply even pressure but don’t move too quickly; run the machine at a 2 or 3.
-Once you have sanded the surface with the 1000 grit sandpaper, switch to a 2,000 grit to remove the scratches even further.
-If you still see scratches, you’re not done sanding, so keep repeating the process until the scratches are gone.
+Once you have sanded the surface with the 1,000-grit paper, switch to a 2,000 grit sandpaper to remove the scratches even further.
+If you still see surface scratches, you’re not done sanding, so keep repeating the process until the scratches are gone.
 At your discretion, you can complete this process a 3rd time with 3,000 grit sandpaper, which will make the polishing process a breeze.